lasik surgeons

 Lens based refractive surgery procedures like P-IOL and RLE do not correct astigmatism well, however RLE can correct lenticular astigmatism.
 Although toric intraocular lenses (IOL) are available, placement and rotation issues make astigmatic correction difficult.

 The amount and type of astigmatism that can be corrected will depend upon many factors.
 Lasers are approved by the FDA for specific levels of astigmatic correction.
-We have a laser specification table that can show you exactly what degree of astigmatic correction - if any - a laser is approved to perform.
 More than the laser, the physiological features of your eye will determine if your astigmatism can be corrected with refractive surgery.
 Issues such as thickness of cornea, pupil size, plus type and amount of astigmatism will all be important considerations.

 Indirectly Correct Astigmatism

-CK, P-IOL, and RLE do not directly correct astigmatism, however a minor amount of astigmatism can be corrected as a part of the surgical process of correcting myopia or hyperopia.
-CK can position the spots of radiofrequency energy to correct a small amount of astigmatism.
+P-IOL, and RLE do not directly correct astigmatism, however a minor amount of astigmatism can be corrected as a part of the surgical process of correcting myopia or hyperopia.
 P-IOLs available in the US do not correct astigmatism, but the incision through which the P-IOL is placed inside the eye can be manipulated to reduce preexisting astigmatism.
 Equally, the incision created during RLE through which the IOL is placed inside the eye can be manipulated to reduce preexisting astigmatism.

 Laser Coupling Effect